ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 # Disclaimer
 This project is still under development.
 Some configurations may not work (beacaucse I could paste them wrongly), and changes will be made over time.
-If you encounter any issues, feel free to DM me, and I'll do my best to assist.
+If you encounter any issues, feel free to DM me on discord, and I'll do my best to assist.

+My Discord user name is : szymonschabiak